The best settings for Call of Duty: Warzone

 Call of Duty: Warzone Best Graphics Settings - Conclusion

-Call of Duty: Warzone runs well on a variety of hardware, and you should be able to hit playable frame rates with plenty of pretties left on.
-And it is a good looking game, capable of some enchanting moments as the light dips, and enemy gunfire sprays across your field of view.
+Warzone runs well on a variety of hardware, and you should be able to hit playable frame rates with plenty of pretties left on.
+And it is a good-looking game, capable of some enchanting moments as the light dips, and enemy gunfire sprays across your field of view.

 It's just a shame you rarely get a chance to really enjoy it.